FallenDeity/discord.py-masterclass/docs/cogs.md

     async def ping(self, ctx: commands.Context):
         ...
 ```

-This command will be registered as `utility ping`.
+!!! warning "Warning"
+    Group Cogs only work with slash commands and hybrid commands.
+If you define a prefixed command inside it will be defined at root level hence command will be registered as `ping`.

 ## Advanced settings